Instant save - Save as draft - Publish

 - Be very careful when you choose Discard, because it means you will lose all changes between now and the time you last published, even changes from a previous editing session that weren't published.
 You'll see a warning to remind you before you discard.

 - Consider publishing at milestone points.
-This will create a revision which you can return to if you want to revert your recent changes.
+This will create a WordPress revision that you can return to if you want to revert your recent changes.
 This is a good practice since there is no Undo when you're editing in Page Builder.
-When you're editing a website and making layout changes, it's a best practice to set up a staging site.
-That way you can publish changes without making them available to the public.